Gear

 How do I use the interactive map?

 There are two ways to navigate this resource.
 You can either 1) use the list on the left side of the screen, or you can 2) use the map on the right side of the screen.
 Both navigation methods display the same information.
-Click around and explore, find the section nearest to your house, or go somewhere new.
+Click around and explore, find the leg nearest to your house, or go somewhere new.

 We recommend using full-screen mode, as shown below: